‘Every house has its John, its Joe and its donkey’ (popular Catalan saying)

 A third one, along the same lines as the second, seeks to explain the enigmatic demonym as deriving from the name Johnny (John), very common in the English language and probably one of the most common among the British troops garrisoned at the fortress.

-The first theory is easily ruled out, not least by the fact that ‘Yanito/Llanito’ is a form of the root name ‘Llani/Yani’ rather than the Spanish noun ‘llano’, but there are aspects of the second and third that could make either of them probable.
+Beyond the first hypothesis, between the last two there are elements that can tip the balance towards a specific one.
 The Gibraltarian translator and linguist Brian Porro, in a personal communication, finds it unconvincing to derive Jani (his preferred spelling) from the Ligurian first name because in the British censuses of Gibraltar in the 18th Century the number of entries for the name ‘Giovanni’ or ‘Gianni’ are not so great.
 The researcher Neville Chipulina provides specific data: “A quick check through the census of the population taken in 1777 reveals that not a single person of Italian descent –and there were many including a hell of a lot of Genoese– had Giovanni as a first name.
 By 1791 there were 13 and in 1878 only 10.
 During my research into my own genealogy, I came across the first names of literally hundreds of relatives and close friends all of whom were originally from Genoa.
 Not a single one of them was called Giovanni.
 In other words, there were simply not enough of us called Giovanni to make the name synonymous with an entire population.”
 Therefore, everything suggests that it could rather be a derivation of the name Johnnie, as pronounced in English, with its ‘wider’ sound for the letter ‘o’ three hundred years ago.

 If the term was initially applied to the English soldiers assigned to the fortress, this implies that it must have been coined by the civilian population within the Rock itself or on the other side of the border.
 A quotation collected by Chipulina from the book Scenes and Sports in Foreign Lands (1840), written by Major Edward Napier, seems to indicate this: “If at the last village we were annoyed by dogs, here we were equally so by a set of ragged urchins, offering their services to hold our horses whilst we refresh ourselves at the fonda, and assailing us with incessant cries of ‘Johnny, Johnny’ . . . the appellation bestowed near Gibraltar on every Englishman”.